CLICK HERE TO DO AN ADVANCED SEARCH which will identify books and ebooks, including Reference Sources, containing primary sources:

 Thank you for handling these fragile bound volumes with care!
 Want a copy of an article or advertisement?
-Please take a picture using your smartphone.
+Please take a picture or scan the image using your smartphone.

-This is who we were Decades series.
-Taft Subscription Database: Salem History.
+This is Who We Were Decades series.
 "Each volume combines census and other government data with personal narrative, advertisements, clippings, and so forth to provide a portrait of a decade" (Library Journal).
-Volumes cover decades from 1880 - 2000; the volume for the 1930s is titled A companion to the 1940 census.
+Volumes cover decades from 1880 - 2010; the volume for the 1930s is titled A companion to the 1940 census.

 The Black Past: Remembered & Reclaimed The "Google" of African American history includes an online encyclopedia, primary sources, and much more.